대수다양체

 \[E_2^{0,1} \overset{d_2}{\to} E_2^{2,0} \to H^2(X, \mathcal{F})\]is exact.
 Combining these gives the desired result.

-This exact sequence shows what constraints the existence of the \(d_2\)-differential imposes on cohomology computations, and in favorable cases it justifies the intuition that \(H^i(X, \mathcal{F}) \cong H^i(Y, f_* \mathcal{F})\).
+This exact sequence shows what constraints the existence of the \(d_2\)-differential imposes on cohomology computations, and justifies the intuition that \(H^i(X, \mathcal{F}) \cong H^i(Y, f_\ast \mathcal{F})\) in good cases.

 Finally, we can describe the relationship between Čech cohomology and derived functor cohomology using a spectral sequence.